Judeo-Hamedani–Borujerdi

 Judeo-Hamadani and Judeo-Borujerdi constitute a Northwestern Iranian language, originally spoken by the Iranian Jews of Hamadan and Borujerd in western Iran.
+Hamadanis refer to their language as ebri "Hebrew" or zabān-e qadim "old language".
+Though not Hebrew, the term ebri is used to distinguish Judeo-Hamadani from Persian.

-Judeo-Hamedani Classification
+Judeo-Hamadani Classification

 In western Iran, the district of Hamadan is split between Tuyserkan, Malayer, and Nahavand.
 This district along with Borujerd, further south in Lorestan Province, forms a geographic cluster that was inhabited by a good portion of Iranian-Jewish communities until recently when those communities emigrated to Tehran, Israel, and North America.
 Already in 1701, Paul Lucas (cited by De Planhol 2003) wrote that Jews were more numerous in Hamadan than elsewhere in Persia.
 According to Encyclopedia Iranica, the Jewish community had dwindled from around 13,000 souls in 1920 to less than 1,000 by 1969.
-It explains that according to members of the community that Donald Stilo encountered in 2001-02, there were only eight people from the Jewish community left in Hamadan at the time.
 It is hard to find people who still speak the Judeo-Hamadani language since only people born before the mid-1940s were raised speaking the dialect.
+Given the large diaspora population, few people today speak the Judeo-Hamadani language; it is unknown whether native speakers under the age of 50 exist.
+The lack of preservation of Judeo-Hamadani is primarily due to cultural, political, and economic marginalization of the Jewish community.
+Unlike Judeo-Hamadani, Persian carried prestige as the majority language, and by adopting it, Jews were afforded greater educational and employment opportunities, as well as social status.
+Persian's influence was not only cultural, but linguistic.

-As Habib Borjian points out, Hamadan was once the capital of Media, implying that a form of Median must have been spoken here before the arrival of Persian (Habib Borjian, 121).
+As Habib Borjian points out, Hamadan was once the capital of Media, implying that a form of Northwestern Iranian Median must have been spoken here before Southwestern Iranian Persian became the dominant language of the entire Iranian Plateau (Habib Borjian, 121).
 Habib Borjian explains that these moribund dialects show closest resemblance to the dialects spoken in the areas of Qazvin and Zanjan, both north of Hamadan, and further northwest in Azerbaijan (Habib Borjian, 121).
-However, if we look at the historical arrangement of Jewish dialects of Hamadan, we see that they waere originally native only to central Iran.
-This leads to the implication that only population movements from central Iran could have occasioned the presence of the Jewish dialects in the Hamadan area.
+This suggests that migration from central Iran led to Jewish dialects in Hamadan.

-Judeo-Hamedani Grammar
+Grammar

-If we look at the chart below, we can see how Judeo-Hamadani is compared to some of the other Judeo-Median Languages.
-We find it similar with Kashani, when it comes to passive and imperfective markers.
-We also find it united with Isfahani and Kashani with throw, want, and cat.
-With comparison to Isfahani, Judeo-Hamadani is similar with respects to dog.
-Within the same list we find Hamadani and Borujerdi further share the word sparrow.
-In terms of morphosyntax, although Hamadani is most similar to Kashani and Isfahani, the differences are sufficient to make mutual understanding quite low.
-According to Habib Borjian, “Tentative studies reveal that Tuyserkani agrees with Hamadani in all major grammatical points and lexical items (Stilo 2003), and that the dialects of Borujerd and Nehavand15 are close (Yarshater 1989)” (Borjian, 130).
+If we look at the chart above, we can see how Judeo-Hamadani is compared to some of the other Judeo-Median Languages.
+Judeo-Hamadani appears most similar to Kashani in terms of morphosyntax, evidenced by shared passive and imperfect markers.
+Judeo-Hamadani also shares many lexical items with Judeo-Isfahani, including "throw", "want", "cat", and "dog".
+This overlap, though notable and suggests similar origins or contact, is not significant enough for these languages to be mutually intelligible.
+In fact, due to language contact, dialectal shift, and diaspora, none of the Judeo-Median languages are mutually intelligible.
+According to Habib Borjian, "Tentative studies reveal that Tuyserkani agrees with Hamadani in all major grammatical points and lexical items (Stilo 2003), and that the dialects of Borujerd and Nehavand15 are close (Yarshater 1989)".